Space tether: Electrodynamics

 Electrodynamic tethers are long conducting wires, such as one deployed from a tether satellite, which can operate on electromagnetic principles as generators, by converting their kinetic energy to electrical energy, or as motors, converting electrical energy to kinetic energy.
-Electric potential is generated across a conductive tether by its motion through the earth's magnetic field.
+Electric potential is generated across a conductive tether by its motion through the Earth's magnetic field.
 The choice of the metal conductor to be used in an electrodynamic tether is determined by a variety of factors.
 Primary factors usually include high electrical conductivity and low density.
 Secondary factors, depending on the application, include cost, strength, and melting point.

 An electrodynamic tether was profiled in the documentary film Orphans of Apollo as technology that was to be used to keep the Russian space station Mir in orbit.

 Formation flying

-This is the use of a (typically) non-conductive tether to connect multiple spacecrafts.
+This is the use of a (typically) non-conductive tether to connect multiple spacecraft.
 Tethered Experiment for Mars inter-Planetary Operations (TEMPO³) is a proposed 2011 experiment to study the technique.